Skip to main content

 2. The MNO used by Falu to route messages receives this message and sends a request to Falu to process the communication.

-3. Falu sends a response to the MNO detailing, for example, that the message can, indeed, be sent to the target organization.
+3. Falu sends a response to the MNO detailing, for example, that the message can be sent to the target organization.

 4. The MNO sends a delivery notification to the customer that the message has been sent to the organization.